 In addition to classical training, Lamberton has extensive experience in folk music.
 She has taught courses in both radio production and music appreciation, and spends many Sunday mornings as an organist in local churches.

-Lamberton is an avid bicycle commuter, having logged over 40,000 miles riding year-round to WETA's Shirlington studios from her home near Mount Vernon.
-When not at work, she and her husband enjoy taking their custom Harley-Davidson motorcycles down the blue highways of West Virginia.
+An avid bicycle commuter, Lamberton has logged over 40,000 miles riding year-round to WETA's Shirlington studios from her home near Mount Vernon.
+When not at work, she and her husband enjoy riding their bicycles throughout the beautiful Shenandoah Valley near Luray, Virginia.